fastify/fastify/docs/Server.md

 Please note this setting this option to `false` goes against [RFC3986](https://tools.ietf.org/html/rfc3986#section-6.2.2.1).

-Also note that when this option is `false` and there is any schema regarding thequery strings, the schema should use lowercase for the query properties, otherwise it will fail or cause mismatch
+Also note that when this option is `false` and there is any schema regarding the query strings, the schema should use lowercase for the query properties, otherwise it will fail or cause mismatch.

 <a name="factory-request-id-header"></a>
 ### `requestIdHeader`